transkatgirl/Tapestry-Loom/wasm/README.md

-# Tapestry Loom Weave
+# Tapestry Weave WASM Glue

-This Rust library / WASM module provides an API for using Tapestry Loom's weave format.
+This WASM module allows Tapestry Loom to interface with the Tapestry Weave library.